mdshearer/ai-dev-orchestrator/personas/01-product-owner.md

 - Stakeholder communication

 ## When to Invoke This Persona

-✅ **Start of every new feature or project**
+- **At the start of every new feature or project:**
-- You have an idea but need it formalized
+  - An idea needs to be formalized
-- A stakeholder requested a feature
+  - A stakeholder requests a new feature
-- You're starting a new project from scratch
+  - A new project is starting from scratch

-✅ **When requirements are unclear**
+- **When requirements are unclear:**
-- You have a vague concept that needs structure
+  - A vague concept needs structure
-- You need to validate assumptions about user needs
+  - User needs or assumptions need validation

-❌ **Don't use this persona when:**
+**Do not use this persona when:**
-- You already have a detailed PRD
+- A detailed PRD is already available
-- You're ready to write code
+- Code is ready to be written
-- You're doing technical architecture
+- Engaged in technical architecture tasks

 ## Key Artifacts Produced
 ### 1. Product Requirement Document (PRD)
 **Location:** `docs/[feature-name]-prd.md`